 Since women typically have less muscle, more body fat and are smaller than men, they need fewer calories to maintain a healthy body weight and activity level.
 Women who are more physically active may require more calories.

 Physical activity is an important part of a woman's health.
-Regular activity helps with weight control, muscle strength and stress management.
+Regular physical activity helps with muscle strength, balance, flexibility and stress management.